 - Pro users have a limit of 15 requests per second.

-- Basic users have a limit is 10 requests per second.
+- Basic users have a limit of 5 requests per second.

 On top of that we impose a rate limit on each host, to ensure that even if you're running simultaneously several site validations on the same host, a global limit is applied.

 To avoid making too many requests to your servers we recommend:

 - Setting a low rate limit.
 The default rate limit is 3 reqs/second, but you can set it as low as 1 req/second.

 - Using an XML sitemap.
 You can provide an XML sitemap specifying the exact URLs to validate.
 This way the scraper can avoid crawling your internal pages in seach for links.
 Read more.

 - Skipping A11Y validation.
 By default, Pro users will get A11Y validation on top of HTML validation.
 You may consider skipping A11Y validation and focus on fixing the HTML issues first.